Details For The End Of Autism

 It’s important to note that the collaboration with renowned (late) Carl C. Pfeiffer, MD, Ph.D., a pioneer in the field of nutritional research therapy, led Dr. Walsh to the development of individualized nutrient protocols to normalize body chemistry and brain chemistry.
 Dr. Walsh went on to study more than 30,000 patients with mental disorders acquiring a unique database of more than 3 million chemical assays throughout his clinical and research work.

 To add emphasis to his clinical expertise, Dr. Walsh conducted chemical analysis of more than 25 serial killers and mass murderers, including Charles Manson, Richard Speck, James Oliver Huberty, Patrick Sherrill and Arthur Shawcross.
 He has assisted medical examiners, coroners, Scotland Yard, and the FBI in these forensics studies.
 He has designed nutritional programs for Olympic athletes, NBA players, major league baseball players, a heavyweight boxing champion, PGA and LPGA golfers, and others.

 Repeated Irrational Behaviors: Biomedical Testing

 No, you don’t have to be a mass murderer to benefit from these improved, easily measured, cost-effective data points.
-My most common clinical indication for more involved clinical testing: repeated failure with multiple hospitalizations and/or a shotgun array of psychiatric meds from antidepressants, to stimulants, to atypical antipsychotics for a Paleolithic, woefully outdated DSM-5 appearance-diagnosis.
+My most common clinical indication for more involved clinical testing is exceedingly basic: repeated failure with multiple hospitalizations and a shotgun array of psychiatric meds from antidepressants, to stimulants, to atypical antipsychotics for a Paleolithic, woefully outdated DSM-5 appearance-diagnosis.

 In two words: Treatment Failure is the indication for biomedical testing and is well on its way to becoming the new, informed standard of care.